 Christina Gullberg RN MSc BSc Vice Chair

 Christina Gullberg (MSc, BSc, RN) is a Senior Clinical Nurse Specialist in Pain Management at The Royal Brompton and Harefield Hospitals in London.
 Her background is cardiothoracic nursing which led to an interest in pain management.
+In 2024 Christina received her European Diploma in Pain Nursing from EFIC.

 Christina is the previous Secretary and now the current Vice Chair of the Pain Nurse Network.